erkezhan02/iphone_store/README.md

 # iphone_store
 - Hello!
-Welcome to the Laptop Store project repository.
+Welcome to the Iphone Store project repository.
 This is a web application developed in the Go (Golang) programming language, designed to display the iPhone catalog.

 # About project
 -  This project is a web application that allows users to filter and sort a list of iPhones.
 The Go programming language is used to process requests, and HTML, CSS, and JavaScript are used to create the web interface.